prince-parker/d2mr-assessment-princep-clone/01_data-cleaning/03_group-unclean/assessment.md

 ## Grader feedback

--   Grader:
+-   Grader: Mian
--   Date:
+-   Date: Feb 19, 2025
--   Points toward unique objectives (up to 20):
+-   Points toward unique objectives (up to 20): 1
--   Additional points (up to 20):
+-   Additional points (up to 20): 3 = 2 objective met + 1 unassessed.
+It's not very clear which unassessed objectives are attempted in this project/it does not align well with the designed unassessed objectives, though.
--   TA provisional engagement points (up to 10):
+-   TA provisional engagement points (up to 10): 5
 -   Final approved engagement points (up to 10):
 -   Total points (up to 50):